 Direct primary care is not just a better version of what is already there.
 Rather, DPC physicians are taking medicine BACK from insurers, administrators and the government by providing truly patient-centered, proactive, accessible & affordable care that is otherwise unavailable in the traditional insurance-based system.
 DPC allows physicians the freedom to have dialogue with and serve their patients whenever, wherever, and however the patient needs it.
 By not billing insurance companies, medicine can be practiced as it was meant to be practiced – with doctors spending all of their time with patients.
 This allows patients to experience better service while having better health – namely fewer surgeries, specialist visits, hospitalizations, and medications.
 According to Qliance Medical Management, Inc., the use of services rendered outside of a primary care facility drops precipitously once DPC is introduced.
 Patients enrolled in a DPC program:

 - spend 30% fewer days admitted to a hospital

 - have 80% fewer surgeries.

-I have chosen this membership model going forward because it defines high-value care, finally allowing me to provide unfettered high-quality, safe, highly-satisfying, affordable care to my deserving community.
+Dr. Dall-Winther has chosen this membership model going forward because it defines high-value care, finally allowing us to provide unfettered high-quality, safe, highly-satisfying, affordable care to our deserving community.